Opinion | The latest polling suggests Trump’s ugliest campaign strategy may be imploding

 - 55 percent of Americans say what Trump has said about protests “makes the situation worse,” while 42 percent say either that it has had little effect (29 percent) or has made things better (13 percent).

-- 55 percent say Joe Biden would do a better job keeping the country safe, versus only 42 percent who say the same about Trump
+- 55 percent say Joe Biden would do a better job keeping the country safe, versus only 42 percent who say the same about Trump.

-- 59 percent say Biden would do a better job handling the protests, versus 39 percent for Trump
+- 59 percent say Biden would do a better job handling the protests, versus 39 percent for Trump.

-- 64 percent say Biden would do more to unite Americans rather than divide them, versus 33 percent for Trump
+- 64 percent say Biden would do more to unite Americans rather than divide them, versus 33 percent for Trump.

-- 59 percent say Biden would do a better job reducing violence in the country, versus 39 percent for Trump
+- 59 percent say Biden would do a better job reducing violence in the country, versus 39 percent for Trump.

 All this suggests large numbers of voters may be linking uniting the country on the one hand with keeping the country safe, reducing violence and handling protests well on the other.
 Meanwhile, those large numbers may be drawing a link between further dividing the country on one hand, and handling protests badly, making things worse, and making us less safe on the other.